Fikalies-Company/.github/profile/README.md

-# DiddySoftworks
+# Fikalies Company

-DiddySoftworks is an innovative software development organization committed to create unbelievably shitty solutions.
+Fikalies Company is an innovative software development organization committed to create unbelievably shitty solutions.

 ## 🚀 Our Mission